How You Could Get a Temporary Break From Student Loans Due to COVID-19

 Even your student loans may succumb to the coronavirus — at least, temporarily.

 The federal government passed emergency legislation known as the CARES Act — or the Coronavirus Aid, Relief, and Economic Security Act — to address public health and economic issues due to the coronavirus.
-The benefits for student loans forbearance were extended in August.
+The benefits for student loans forbearance were extended until Jan.
+31, 2021.

 There are two big takeaways from this act in regards to student loans: